-Tidewater will be responsible for compliance with all laws and regulations regarding abandonment and decommissioning of Tidewater's natural gas, NGL, crude oil, refined product and renewable energy business at the end of their economic life, which abandonment costs may be substantial.
+Tidewater is responsible for compliance with all laws and regulations regarding abandonment and decommissioning of Tidewater's Business at the end of their economic life, which abandonment costs may be substantial.
 A breach of such legislation and/or regulations may result in the imposition of fines and penalties, including an order for cessation of operations at the site until satisfactory remedies are made.
 It is not possible to estimate reliably the abandonment and reclamation costs since they will be a function of regulatory requirements at the time and the value of the salvaged equipment may be more or less than the abandonment and reclamation costs.
 In the future, the Corporation may determine it prudent or be required by applicable laws or regulations to establish and fund one or more reclamation funds to provide for payment of future abandonment and reclamation costs.
 See also "Other Information Relating to Tidewater's Business - Decommissioning, Abandonment and Reclamation Costs".